Chicago announces new COVID-19 restrictions, limits effective Thursday

-CHICAGO (WLS) -- The City of Chicago announced updated restrictions for bars, restaurants and other businesses effective Thursday.

-Indoor capacity limits will be raised to from 25% to 40% for certain businesses, Mayor Lori Lightfoot announced Monday.
+Indoor capacity limits will be raised to 40% for certain businesses, Mayor Lori Lightfoot announced Monday.

+Business owners said that, for now, they'll take whatever they can get.
+But for some, the increase from 25% to 40% won't make much difference, if at all.

+"Today we're coming together to announce that our city has made sufficient progress in the fight against COVID-19 to ease some of the restrictions on our businesses," Lightfoot said.

 Breweries, taverns, bars and other establishments that serve alcohol without a food license may reopen with indoor seating, at 25% capacity or 50 people, whichever is fewer.